cme212/course/notes/lecture-15/memory.md

 ## Summary

-* Data access is expensive compared to computation
+* Data access is expensive compared to computation!

-* Consequently, the majority of the CPU chip area is devoted to data access
+* Consequently, the majority of the CPU chip area is devoted to data access.

-* For many applications, optimizing data access is the highest priority
+* For many applications, optimizing data access is the highest priority.

 * This is made more difficult by the complicated memory hierarchy of modern processors and the various programming abstractions like multidimensional arrays, objects, etc.